Formation and Evolution of Compact Object Binaries in AGN Disks: Results

 \subsubsection{Number and fraction of mergers}

-The fraction of the merger number ($N_\mathrm{mer}$) over the initial BH number ($N_\mathrm{totBH,ini}$) ($f_\mathrm{BH,mer}\equiv N_\mathrm{mer}/N_\mathrm{totBH,ini}$) at $t=30$ Myr is $\sim 0.02-0.8$ for Models~1-34, where $N_\mathrm{totBH,ini}=2\times 10^4$ in Models~1-14, 20-34 and $N_\mathrm{totBH,ini}=1.0\times 10^5,\,6.2\times 10^4,\,2.0\times 10^3,\,6.6\times 10^3,$ and $6.0\times 10^3$ for Models~15, 16, 17, 18, and 19, respectively.
-We find that the merger fraction is almost unaffected by hardening due to gaseous processes (Models~1, 3--5), the recoil kick velocity at mergers (Models~24--26), or the pre-existing binary fraction (Models~27--29).
-On the other hand, the merger fraction is lowest when migration does not operate (Model~2), and highest when we only consider the evolution for BHs in the inner regions ($r_\mathrm{out,BH}=0.3\,\mathrm{pc}$, Model~17).
+The fraction of the merger number ($N_\mathrm{mer}$) over the initial BH number ($N_\mathrm{totBH,ini}$) ($f_\mathrm{BH,mer}\equiv N_\mathrm{mer}/N_\mathrm{totBH,ini}$) at $t=30$ Myr is $\sim 0.02-0.8$ for Models~1--37, where $N_\mathrm{totBH,ini}=2\times 10^4$ in Models~1--16, 22--37 and $N_\mathrm{totBH,ini}=1.0\times 10^5,\,6.2\times 10^4,\,2.0\times 10^3,\,6.6\times 10^3,$ and $6.0\times 10^3$ for Models~17, 18, 19, 20, and 21, respectively.
+We find that the merger fraction is almost unaffected by hardening due to gaseous processes (Models~1, 3--6), the recoil kick velocity at mergers (Models~26--28), or the pre-existing binary fraction (Models~29--31).
+On the other hand, the merger fraction is lowest when migration does not operate (Model~2), and highest when we only consider the evolution for BHs in the inner regions ($r_\mathrm{out,BH}=0.3\,\mathrm{pc}$, Model~19).
 This is because mergers require BHs to migrate to the inner regions of $\lesssim 0.01$ pc where the hardening by binary-single interaction is efficient.
-In the cases of lower $\beta_\mathrm{v}$, which determines the dispersion of the initial BH velocity distribution, the number of mergers is higher (Models~1, 11-14) since a larger fraction of BHs is captured in the AGN disk where binary formation and hardening are efficient.
-Also the merger fraction is low in the high SMBH mass case (Model~10) because the high Keplerian velocity enhances the decay timescale of the BH velocity $v_k$ (see Eq.~\ref{eq:dt_dec}).
+In the cases of lower $\beta_\mathrm{v}$, which determines the dispersion of the initial BH velocity distribution, the number of mergers is higher (Models~1, 13--16) since a larger fraction of BHs is captured in the AGN disk where binary formation and hardening are efficient.
+Also the merger fraction is low in the high SMBH mass case (Model~12) because the high Keplerian velocity enhances the decay timescale of the BH velocity $v_k$ (see Eq.~\ref{eq:dt_dec}).
 Note that high-mass SMBHs tends to have larger AGN disks and nuclear star clusters, which also needs to be considered for the estimate of the merger rate (see $\S$~\ref{sec:gw_rate} below).
+If we take into account interactions with BHs outside the AGN disk (Model~37), the merger fraction is enhanced by a factor of 1.4.
+This is because the high density BHs in the inner regions ($\lesssim 10^{-2}\,\mathrm{pc}$) outside the AGN disk (black line in panel~(a) of Fig.~\ref{fig:grid_variables}) enhance the rate of hard binary-single interactions.

-The number of mergers from in-situ formed BHs ($N_\mathrm{mer,SF}$) depends strongly on the accretion rate of the AGN disk ${\dot M_\mathrm{out}}$ (Models~1, 7, 8) and the angular momentum transfer parameter $m_\mathrm{AM}$ (Models~21-23).
+The number of mergers from in-situ formed BHs ($N_\mathrm{mer,SF}$) depends strongly on the accretion rate of the AGN disk ${\dot M_\mathrm{out}}$ (Models~1, 9, 10) and the angular momentum transfer parameter $m_\mathrm{AM}$ (Models~23-25).
 This is because the star formation rate depends on ${\dot M_\mathrm{out}}$ and $m_\mathrm{AM}$.
 The rate of mergers among in-situ formed BHs is estimated in $\S$ \ref{sec:comparison}.